-Deposits maturing after one year represent AED 35 million deposited with a local bank under lien to the Central Bank of UAE in accordance with Central Bank regulations for licensing.
+Deposits maturing after one year represent AED 35 million (2014: AED 35 million) deposited with a local bank under lien to the Central Bank of UAE in accordance with Central Bank regulations for licensing.

-At year end, the Group reported AED 171 million of restricted cash.
+At year end, the Group reported AED 68 million (2014: AED 171 million) of restricted cash.
 This represents the Group's share of the cash held and controlled by a joint venture (note 13).

-With effect from the date of restructuring, the Parent and certain of its subsidiaries registered in UAE have pledged their bank accounts in favour of the security agent (note 2.1).
+With effect from the date of restructuring in November 2014, the Parent and certain of its subsidiaries registered in UAE have pledged their bank accounts in favour of the security agent (note 2.1).